#pathtozerocarbon, #sustainability

 Conclusions and Recommendations

 Any carbon neutrality goal involves negative carbon numbers – through carbon-negative products, renewable energy, landscape, or carbon offsets.
-This last one deserves additional scrutiny in carbon neutral goals to avoid masking inaction and dubious claims.
-Economics plays a role: because what is being sold is difficult to verify, the market is incentivized to overstate reductions and not report failures.
-And the resulting too-good-to-be-true offsets are far cheaper to buy than reducing a company’s own emissions.
+This last one deserves special scrutiny in carbon neutral goals to avoid masking inaction and dubious claims.
+Economics plays a role: because carbon offsets are difficult to verify by the purchaser, the market is incentivized to overstate reductions and not report failures.
+And the resulting too-good-to-be-true offsets are often far cheaper to buy than reducing a company’s direct pollution.
 The quality of offsets, and other negative carbon numbers, is especially important as more products and companies claim carbon neutrality through their use.

 Recommendations

-• Reduce directly controlled emissions first, especially Scope 1 and 2 (Post 02).
+• Reduce directly controlled pollution first, especially Scope 1 and 2 (Post 02).
 Use Virtual Power Purchase Agreements, (not RECs alone) or similarly structured purchase for energy-related carbon reduction.

 • Procure low-carbon and carbon-sequestering building materials.

-• After all carbon reduction measures are in place, use carbon offsets for remaining Scope 3 emissions, asking questions from the criteria in the ‘What are we looking for?’ section.
+• After all carbon reduction measures are in place, use carbon offsets for remaining Scope 3 pollution, asking questions from the criteria in the ‘What are we looking for?’ section.

-• Where possible, align carbon sequestration timeframe with the time of carbon emissions.
+• Where possible, align carbon sequestration timeframe with the time of carbon pollution.

 Remaining questions